About the Journal

 How long does the review process take?

-The final decision and time to publication
+The final decision and time for publication

 Please note we may forward accepted papers for legal review if appropriate.